ysong6/MapReduce-Framework/readme.md

 jobClientIp = 10.211.55.5
 heartBeatInterval = 1000

-2.2 Steps of setup environment
+3.2 Steps of setup environment
 1.copy jar package to corresponding servers.
-You should copy master.jar to master, worker.jar to workers, jobClient.jar to job client server.
+You should copy master.jar to master, worker.jar to worker nodes, jobClient.jar to job client server.
 2.Set up the necessary directories and configuration files for these three components:
 •Master
 Total two directories should be set up in master, which are “conf” and “source”.
 The “mapreduce.conf” should be put into “conf” directory and input source file should put into “source” directory.